Math 403 Course Webpage

 hyperplane H splits a real vector space into two regions,

-one on either side of H. Intersections of regions like
+one on either side of H. Intersections of regions

-the students' choosing.
+on topics of the students' choosing.

 Students will continue to develop their skills in mathematical